isc-projects/bind9/doc/notes/notes-current.rst

 - Native PKCS#11 support has been removed; BIND 9 now uses OpenSSL engine_pkcs11 from the OpenSC project. :gl:`#2691`

+- Add support for OpenSSL 3.0.0.
+OpenSSL 3.0.0 deprecated 'engine' support.
+  If OpenSSL 3.0.0 has been built without support for deprecated functionality pkcs11 via engine_pkcs11 is no longer available.
+At this point in time there is no replacement ``provider`` for pkcs11 which is the replacement to the ``engine API``. :gl:`#2843`

 - The ``masterfile-format`` format ``map`` has removed.
 If you are using the ``map`` format, you are advised to convert the zones to ``raw`` format with ``named-compilezone`` and change the configuration prior to BIND 9